haael/jilliterate/README.md

 ./codegen.py
 ```

 The script will generate some algorithms.
 Check if they are right.
+You may put the environment variables to the file `my_platform.sh` and source it.
+Always make sure the file is in `.gitignore`.
+Do not commit your API keys.

 Finally, generate the interpreter.